tom-englert/ProjectMigrationHelper/Readme.md

-Whether you migrate your projects manually or using e.g. the [CsprojToVs2017 Converter](https://github.com/hvanbakel/CsprojToVs2017) - the new format has so many implicit defaults that you can never be sure that the migrated project does exactly the same as the original one.
+Whether you migrate your projects manually or using e.g. the [CsprojToVs2017 Converter](https://github.com/hvanbakel/CsprojToVs2017) - the new sdk style format has so many implicit defaults that you can never be sure that the migrated project does exactly the same as the original one.
 An unnoticed switch of an ```ItemType``` or ```BuildAction``` can easily make the project fail at runtime due to missing resources or content.